 What should I know about storage and disposal of this medication?

 Keep this medication in the container it came in, tightly closed, and out of reach of children.
 Store the capsules at room temperature and away from excess heat and moisture (not in the bathroom).
-Store the solution in the refrigerator and throw away the unused portion after 30 days.
-Throw away any medication that is outdated or no longer needed.
-Talk to your pharmacist about the proper disposal of your medication.
+Store the oral solution in the refrigerator and dispose of the unused portion after 30 days.

 In case of emergency/overdose

-- numbness, tingling, or pain in the hands or feet
+- numbness, tingling, weakness, or pain in the hands or feet

 - unusual or unexpected stomach pain